coderholic/pyradio/docs/index.md

 * "**\\p**" while editing a playlist or register.
 This would open the "*Paste selection*" window.

 * "**\\p**" in the "*Playlist Selection* or the "*Registers*" window.

+## Favorites playlist

+Pressing "*" (asterisk) in **Main Mode** will add the selected station to the **favorites** playlist.

+If the station is already there, it will either be updated if its name has been changed, for example, or will be ignored, to avoid creating duplicate entries.

+The **favorites** playlist, residing in the configuration folder, is a normal playlist in any other respect, which can be subsequently opened, edited, deleted even, as any other playlist.

 ## PyRadio Themes